Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 Really?

-You think we're gonna believe that?
+You think we're going to believe that?

 What is this?

-Like 9-11 again.
+Like 9-11 again?

 We found the terrorist passports on the sidewalk.